Mango kale smoothies are the perfect healthy, quick breakfast recipe!

 - Ground flax seeds

-- Healthy fats from nuts, nut butter, seed butter (like peanut butter, almond butter, cashew butter, sunbutter, etc. )
+- Nuts, nut butter, seed butter (like peanut butter, almond butter, cashew butter, sunbutter, etc. )

 - More frozen veggies (like frozen cauliflower rice or frozen zucchini) for more fiber